LordGolias/sqf/README.md

 of the `Namespace` `"missionNamespace"`, but you can use `setVariable` and `getVariable` to interact with other namespaces.
 `sqf.tests.test_interpreter` contains the tests of the implemented functionality.

+### Analyzer

+The analyzer consumes the result of the parser and checks for static errors.

 ### Parser